Introduction

 • Schedule irrigation according to evapotranspiration (the transport of water into the atmosphere from surfaces, including soil (soil evaporation), and from vegetation (transpiration)).
 Monitor evapotranspiration from weather service or on-farm weather station.

-• Develop a good knowledge of soil moisture-holding limitations (laboratory test for soil moisture-holding ability or texture analysis).
+• Incorporate soil moisture-holding limitations (assessed by laboratory tests for soil moisture-holding ability or texture analysis) for determining crop irrigation needs.

 • Measure soil moisture by the hand-feel method.